iograft/iograft-blender/README.md

 ### iograft_env

-The second method for launching Blender so iograft can be used is via `iograft_env`. iograft_env first initializes all of the environment variables contained within tje environment JSON and then launches the given command (the Blender executable in the example below).
+The second method for launching Blender so iograft can be used is via `iograft_env`. iograft_env first initializes all of the environment variables contained within the environment JSON and then launches the given command (the Blender executable in the example below).

 ```bat
 iograft_env -e blender3 -c blender